Conflict and earthquake fallout leave millions stranded in need

 • partners with local communities to increase access to clean drinking water, improve sanitation facilities and prevent the outbreak of disease;

-• empowers communities to identify their own development needs and design their own recovery projects, such as new schools and health centers;
+• empowers communities to identify their own development needs and design their own recovery projects, such as health centers;

-• operates women and girls’ centers that provide skills training and support to survivors of violence;
+• operates women and girls’ centers that provide skills training and support to vulnerable women and girls including survivors of violence;

 What still needs to be done?

-We pledge to put the needs of the most vulnerable—women, children and the elderly—at the forefront of our efforts, and to achieve measurable improvements in decision-making power, safety and health.
+We pledge to put the needs of the most vulnerable—women, children and the elderly—at the forefront of our efforts, and to achieve measurable improvements.